YanFellippe/YanFellippe/README.md

 💻 About Me:
 I'm Yan Fellippe, a Computer Science student specializing in fullstack development.
 With 5 years of programming experience, I’m passionate about solving problems and creating innovative tech solutions.

-📂 My Projects:
-Here, you'll find a variety of projects, from complete web applications to handy tools for developers.

-🌱 What I’m Learning Now:
-Currently diving into advanced technologies and exploring ways to make my applications more scalable and efficient.

 🌟 My Mission:
 I believe in the power of technology to turn ideas into reality and in the importance of collaboration to grow as a developer.